 Caribbean cruise itineraries usually follow one of three routes – the Eastern Caribbean, Western Caribbean or the Bahamas.
 Cruises from Florida to multiple islands in the Bahamas are among the least expensive, but don’t offer the variety of port destinations that the Western and Eastern Caribbean itineraries provide.

 The beauty of a cruise is that you can do whatever you want, whether that’s sitting by the pool, enjoying a day at the spa or exploring a new port.
-Here are some of my favorite Caribbean adventures.
+(See 6 Things I Wish I’d Known About Cruising.)
 You can book them through your cruise line or directly with the activity company at your destination port.

 If you’ve ever wanted to hug a dolphin, now is your chance.
 Dolphin Encounters on Blue Lagoon Island in the Bahamas is affordable, and a great way to spend the day.

 Jet skiing across a crystal blue sea is a thrill.
 It’s also a nice way to see the Florida Keys.
 There are several companies on Key West that will take you out for a tour by jet ski.
 A tour guide will lead your small group, or even let you go out on your own.

 In Cozumel, the desert meets the sea.
 A 4 x 4 jeep tour allows visitors to experience both sides of this Mexican port town.
 The driving is seriously bumpy, to put it mildly, but it’s safe and fun.
 The drive ends at the sea on a white-sand beach, where your tour guides make a tasty lunch.
 Several companies provide this tour.
 Ask your cruise line or travel agent for more information.